-How to adopt the 7 habits of highly effective peopleon 3 December 2019 for Tech Professionals
+How to adopt the 7 habits of highly effective peopleon 27 July 2021 for Professionals

 We’ll give you the lowdown on this bestselling guide and show you how to adopt the principles of effectiveness.